surya818/hivemq-edge-test/README.md

 **Tech Stack:**</br>
 Java version "21.0.3"</br>
 Gradle 8.7</br>
-HiveMQ Edge 2024.3 (Configured docker based HiveMQ setup, broker on localhost) </br>
+Docker HiveMQ Edge 2024.3 (Configured docker based HiveMQ setup, broker on localhost) </br>
+The whole setup is containerized.
+The dockerfile has set up instructions for setting up both Java and HiveMQ

 **Prerequisites/Setup:**
-**Assumptions**:
-1. Java is installed in the system
-2. Docker is installed on the local system.
+1. Docker is installed on the local system.
 Using docker, setup the HiveMQ Edge locally, using the command below </br>
 3. Setup is successful and broker and the HIveMQ server are running on 8080

 ![image](https://github.com/surya818/hivemq-edge-test/assets/7116020/76044981-f450-40c2-9712-24bbe9350f40)</br>

-**Steps:**
+**How to Run : (Docker way )**
+1. Clone this repo </br>
+2. Navigate to root directory of the repo </br>
+3. Build the docker image with command ==> **docker build -t hivemq-edge-tests:1.0 .** </br>
+4. Verify docker image is built successfully
+5. Run the docker image in a container, which will run the tests and save the test reports locally, in the host machine **docker run -v <TESTOUTPUT_PATH>:/opt/hivemq/lib/build/reports hivemq-edge-tests:1.0 </br>** Change the TESTOUTPUT_PATH to your desired location to save test results
+4. Verify Test results in your set location </br>

+**Steps: (Alternate way/ Non Docker )**
 1. Clone this repo </br>
 2. Navigate to root directory of the repo </br>
 3. Run **./gradlew test -i** </br>
 4. Verify Test results in lib\build\reports\tests\test\index.html </br>

 **Libraries used:**</br>
 Java HttpClient2</br>